 Once I try and “get down to business” and really excel at the discipline, I seem to immediately lose the ingredient that made me decent in the first place.
 What follows then is either boredom or violent rampages frustration due to not reaching my goals.

 I think I need to focus on one simple idea from now on when approaching things I’m trying to get good at.
 Stop trying to get good.
-It’s completely counter-intuitve, of course, but it seems to be my only path.
+It’s completely counter-intuitive, of course, but it seems to be my only path.
 It works in golf, it works in table tennis, and it even works in my career.

 I need to basically enjoy my love for the activity above all else.
 The moment I focus on the outcome, I lose it.
 As such, and given my love for being good at what I do, I guess my main problem then is going to be finding a way to do two things simultaneously:

-Study ways to get better, and practice doing those things
+- Study ways to get better, and practice doing those things

-Don’t expect to get better as a result of having studied and practiced
+- Don’t expect to get better as a result of having studied and practiced

 Basically, I have to learn about my disciplines out of love for them, but then turn around and do my best not to care how good I am at them.
 Only then can I actually get good.